-MAINE CORPORATE INCOME TAX 2012 FORM 1120ME UNITARY BUSINESS COMBINED REPORTING FORM CR
+MAINE CORPORATE INCOME TAX 2016 FORM 1120ME UNITARY BUSINESS COMBINED REPORTING FORM CR

 WHO MUST FILE A COMBINED REPORT (FORM CR)?
 Taxable corporations that are members of an affiliated group engaged in a multi-corporate unitary business must file a combined report based on the federal taxable income of the unitary business.
-See MRS Rule 810.
+See MRS Rule 810 for more information on combined reporting.
 Captive insurance companies are subject to corporate income tax and, therefore, must be included in the combined report.
 Corporations that are part of a unitary business, but are not required to file a federal income tax return, are excluded from the combined report.

-The combined report must indicate which corporate members have nexus with Maine, and it must include, both in the aggregate and by corporation, the federal taxable income, allowable adjustments, state modifications provided by 36 M.R.S.A. § 5200-A and sales, payroll and property values in Maine and everywhere.
+The combined report must show which corporate members have nexus with Maine and it must include, both in the aggregate and by corporation, the federal taxable income, allowable adjustments, state modifications provided by 36 M.R.S. § 5200-A, and sales, payroll and property values in Maine and everywhere.